 The animation process was quite tedious with the most difficult thing being getting the Mise-en-Scène right.
 With bad lighting it didn’t matter how good my animation was, even in the final product you can see quite a few grainy parts where I have failed to achieve good lighting.

 My animation takes place in the sky; therefore, I included a sun, a few clouds as well as some mountains to show just high an altitude my model was falling from, this help set the location as well as set the mood of the scene.
-I believe my main takeaway of my animation process would be to give myself more time to make better animations as well as sort out the lighting to get it perfect.
+I believe my main takeaway of my animation process would be to give myself more time to make better animations as well as sort out the lighting to get it perfect. xd

 My walk sequence was inspired by the Connor McGregor money walk, the most difficult part I found was making a clean loop, this can be seen in the jittery movements in the feet and elbow.